buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Types/IfcActionSourceTypeEnum.md

 # IfcActionSourceTypeEnum

-This enumeration type contains possible action sources.
+This enumeration type contains possible action sources.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.